matthewjchin/matthewjchin/README.md

 - My recent project I have been working on in my personal time involves baseball statistics and Sabermetrics, which you can find [here](https://github.com/matthewjchin/baseballstats).
 - Other projects' details can be seen [at my website](https://matthewjchin.wordpress.com/personal-projects/) or in this repository.

-I am currently a graduate student at [Golden Gate University](https://www.ggu.edu/) in the [MS in Business Analytics program](https://www.ggu.edu/degrees-and-courses/business-analytics/master-of-science-in-business-analytics).
-In September 2022 I will begin my first full-time job as a Cybersecurity Intelligence Associate at Bank of the West.
+Currently a graduate student at [Golden Gate University](https://www.ggu.edu/) in the [MS in Business Analytics program](https://www.ggu.edu/degrees-and-courses/business-analytics/master-of-science-in-business-analytics).
+In September 2022 I will begin my first full-time job as a Cybersecurity Intelligence Associate at [Bank of the West](https://www.bankofthewest.com/).

 Hope you enjoy and follow along; always willing to learn and collaborate!